 I do not believe in Evolution anymore.
 I used to believe in it strongly when I was in high school and college.
 My college classes in biology, botany, zoology, bacteriology, genetics and plant taxonomy were all based on Evolution.
 The zoology professor explained how the neck of a clam lost its body and became a tubeworm, which became segmented and developed into an earthworm, which grew legs and developed into a centipede, which shed a lot of segments and developed into a trilobite.
 He did not mention that this was all speculation since no one has ever found a fossil showing a partially formed new feature.
-After college, I studied Evolution thoroughly and realized that the evidence is mostly circumstantial.
+After college, I studied Evolution thoroughly and realized that the evidence is mostly circumstantial and can be interpreted differently.
 It is easy to arrange plants and animals in the order of their complexity and similarities, but where is the evidence that one evolved from another?
-There is also evidence against evolution which is ignored or even suppressed.
+The experimental evidence actually contradicts evolution.

 A very popular evidence for Evolution is the peppered moth, Biston betularia, of England.
 One form is light colored with dark speckles and the other form is almost black.
 During the last half of the 1800's the population of dark forms increased dramatically, especially in urban areas, until the dark form was predominant and the speckled form was rare.
 The obvious explanation was that burning coal during the Industrial Revolution caused trees to become darkened with soot and the lighter colored moths were much more likely to be seen and eaten by birds.
 However, since the 1960's, air pollution controls in England have cleaned up the tree trunks and the darker form has almost disappeared. (www.millerandlevine.com/km/evol/Moths/moths.html)